colinyjchung/darkdragons/content/playing.md

 * **Tanks** (Front Line) - These are your heavily armored fighters, those who can take and deal tons of damage.
 They should have heavy weapons, high strength and health.
 * **Supporter** - Typically bards and healers, they stand behind the fighters, ready to heal or pump up the fighters with spells and powers, keeping them alive and dealing damage.
-* **Marksman** - These are the archers and sharpshooters who stand far back from the actual battle, with view of as much of the battlefield as possible.
+* **Marksman** - These are the archers and sharpshooters who stand far back from the actual battle, with as much view of the battlefield as possible.
+In some cases, they are _literally_ "calling the shots".
-* **Spellslinger** - Here are your wizards or nicknamed "fragile cannons".
+* **Spellslinger** - Here are your wizards (nicknamed "fragile cannons").
 They're typically weak, but with the right spells can cause a lot of damage.
-They, too, should stand far back behind as much cover as possible.
+They, too, should stand far back... behind as much cover as possible.
-* **Shock Attacker & Skimishers** - These are your thieves and rogues who can sneak in, backstab for heavy damage, and run back to safety.
+* **Shock Attackers & Skimishers** - These are your thieves and rogues who can sneak in, backstab for heavy damage, and run back to safety.
 They're either flanking, behind cover, or standing by the supporters.
+They weave in and out of the main battle.

+Spellslingers --> Marksmen --> --> Supporters --> Tanks <-- ENEMIES.
+                       Shock Attackers & Skirmishers -->

+Combat is always risky and dangerous.
+And in real life, fights are dirty.
+There is no "fairness".
+If you see a weakness, or cover, or a way to suprise or outnumber, take it.
+Your enemies would do the same to you if given the chance.